 Vitamin A from plant-based sources is found in the form of carotenoids, and it’s less bioavailable.
 Hence, people who follow a plant-based diet and vegans should consume a wide variety of plant-based foods high in vitamin A.

-Sweet potatoes, carrots, spinach, kale, pumpkin, red peppers, mangos, papaya, as well as turnip, beet, and collard greens are particularly rich in carotenoids.
+Sweet potatoes, carrots, spinach, kale, pumpkin, red peppers, mangos, papaya, as well as turnip, beetroot, and collard greens are particularly rich in carotenoids.
 Carotenoids are powerful antioxidants and converted into vitamin A by the human body.

 Keep in mind that vitamin A is a fat-soluble vitamin.
 The body stores excess amounts of vitamin A coming from animal-based sources and retinol (or its ester forms) supplements.
 Thus, extremely high daily doses of vitamin A may lead to toxicity!